dmis-lab/SeqTagQA/README.md

 Source codes and resources for "Sequence Tagging for Biomedical Extractive Question Answering."

 Status: `Submitted to a journal.
-Waiting for pier-reviews.`
+Waiting for review process.`

 Pre-print (2021): https://arxiv.org/abs/2104.07535 (To be updated after the journal review)